- I am self-isolating - can I still put my bin out?

 Please help us keep our crews safe by not leaving glass bottles on the floor.

-The Salvation Army reopened their textile banks on Monday 6 July.
+The Salvation Army textile banks are open.

 If you visit the textile banks and they are full, please take your textiles home with you and do not leave them on the floor around the banks.